 (15) “Normal excavation locate request” means a notification made to a protection notification center where a request for locating utility facilities is processed;

 (16) “Emergency locate request” means a notification made to a protection notification center by an excavator to alert facility owners or operators of the need to begin immediate excavation in response to an emergency;

 (17) “Design information request” means a notification made to a protection notification center by a person providing professional services and making a request in preparation for bidding, preconstruction engineering, or other advance planning efforts.
 A design information request may not be used for excavation purposes;

-(18) “Large project” means an area of excavation occurring on or after July 1, 2016, measuring more than two thousand (2,000) feet in length.
-Multiple excavation notifications in an area may be considered together in determining if the excavations are part of a large project; and
+(18) “Large project request” means an area of excavation occurring on or after July 1, 2016, measuring more than two thousand (2,000) feet in length.
+Multiple excavation notifications in an area may be considered together in determining if the excavations are part of a large project;

 367.4905 Permit not relieving person from complying with provisions of KRS 367.4905 to 367.4917.

 A permit issued pursuant to law authorizing excavation or demolition work shall not relieve a person from the responsibility for complying with KRS 367.4905 to 367.4917.

 367.4907 Responsibility of persons engaging in nonemergency and emergency work.